ANZCA Educators Program (AEP)

 Further details can be found in on page 41 of the ANZCA Handbook for Training.

-Refund for cancellation of registration will be made; and are subject to the following deadlines and administrative charges:
+Refund for cancellation of registration is subject to the following deadlines and administrative charges:

 At least two (2) months prior to the event start date